 Athens Ki-Aikido is a 501(c)(3) IRS recognized not-for-profit, volunteer-staffed organization.
 Interested people can visit or try it out free.
 Beginning students pay $50 a month in tuition.
 When students are ready to become supporting Members of the dojo, and want to test for rank in the International Organization, the Dues are $150 a month.

-Classes are offered four days a week, Sundays, Tuesdays, Wednesdays, and Thursdays, starting at 6.
+Classes are offered four days a week, Sundays, Tuesdays, Wednesdays, Thursdays, and Sundays.
 Interested persons are welcome to stop by any class to watch, or try it out.
 At this time, classes are open to adults and teens (13-18 with parental permission).
-Currently we are not offering classes for kids.

 Community Update by Athens Ki-Aikido’s Head Instructor, Stan Haehl